 How To Stock Your Home Pharmacy

-Today it’s all about how to stock your home pharmacy.
-There has been so much going on the past couple of years, I thought it would be good to update this post from a few years ago.
-My biggest concern is having a total grid down or other disaster affect us and not being able to get those medications we all take for granted.
+Today, it’s all about how to stock your home pharmacy.
+There has been so much going on in the past couple of years with new or recurring illnesses, I decided it would be good to update this post from a few years ago.
+My biggest concern is having a total grid-down or other disaster affecting us and not being able to get those medications we all take for granted.
 I’m probably way overstocked with some of the items I feel are especially important, but that’s how I roll.

-I have really bad arthritis and I have to have some over-the-counter pain medication just to get through the day.
-Some illnesses, like colds, are tough to treat and they need to run their course, but then it doesn’t hurt to help soothe the
+I have terrible arthritis, and I need to have some over-the-counter pain medication to get through the day.
+Some illnesses, like colds, are tough to treat and need to run their course, but it doesn’t hurt to help soothe the

-When I use the term “pharmacy” I don’t actually mean a location where drugs are dispensed.
-I’m referring to that area in our home where we keep the medications we need to try and stave off illnesses, soothe those achy muscles, ward off the effects of allergies, and maybe a few prescriptions our doctor has prescribed.
+When I use the term “pharmacy,” I don’t mean a location where drugs are dispensed.
+I’m referring to the area in our home where we store the medications we use to prevent illnesses, soothe aching muscles, alleviate allergy symptoms, and take a few prescriptions our doctor has prescribed.

-There have been so many life-altering challenges the past few years that millions have had to deal with, and most were unexpected.
-We’ve seen floods, droughts, earthquakes, hurricanes, and so much more.
-The biggest issue I see is that most people are having to make due as best they can since they weren’t prepared in so many ways.
+There have been so many life-altering challenges in the past few years that millions have had to deal with, and most were unexpected.
+We’ve seen floods, droughts, earthquakes, hurricanes, and numerous other natural disasters.
+The biggest issue I see is that most people are having to make do as best they can since they weren’t prepared in so many ways.
+Pharmacies had an alleged cyberattack that shut down their systems this past week.
+No one could get their prescriptions.

-I hope most families have first aid kits at the very least, and this post will cross over into the first aid kit scenario.
-But today I want to primarily focus on those simple over-the-counter products we use most often.
-There are those meds we need to protect and nurture our own family members, and we may keep a few others when extended family visits so we can be attentive to their needs too, particularly with some different age-appropriate medications.
+I hope most families have first aid kits at the very least; this post will go beyond the basics of first aid kits.
+Today, I’ll focus primarily on the simple over-the-counter products we use most often.
+There are certain medications we need to protect and nurture our family members, and we may also keep a few others for extended family visits, allowing us to be attentive to their needs.
+This particularly applies to various age-appropriate medications for both youngsters and older family members.

 When you do pick up any of these products, please check the dates.
-We need to rotate them so they stay current with their designed benefits, so let’s get the freshest ones possible.
-I’m a big believer in essential oils so I will share some of those as well.
+We need to rotate them to keep their benefits current, so let’s get the freshest ones possible.
+I’m a big believer in essential oils so that I will share some of my favorites as well.

 You may be saying, “I never get sick, I will never use any of these.”
 I get it.
 You may be one of those, like my husband Mark, who seldom get sick with anything.
-Here’s the deal, millions of people worldwide put off having vital medications available when they are most needed.
+Here’s the deal: millions of people worldwide delay accessing vital medications when they are most needed.

-When I think of the global health crisis we’ve been dealing with for months now, many people couldn’t make those purchases they needed, whether food or meds, since so many stores, were closed or the shelves were bare.
+When I think of the global health crisis we’ve dealt with for months now, many people couldn’t make those purchases they needed, whether food or meds, since so many stores were closed or the shelves were bare.
 Who would have thought we’d be faced with this situation?
-It sure is nice to be prepared for the unexpected.
+It’s certainly nice to be prepared for the unexpected.
 That’s when you’ll be very grateful for taking the time to stock your home pharmacy.

-We talked about the different streets in our neighborhood and who we know are prepared, which is a pretty shortlist, I’m sad to say.
-It’s the 90% unprepared and 10% prepared scenario.
+We discussed the various streets in our neighborhood and who we know is prepared, which, I’m sad to say, is a pretty short list.
+It’s a scenario where 90% are unprepared and 10% are prepared.
 Can you imagine how many sick people will suffer if they don’t have the meds needed to stay as healthy as possible, reduce the symptoms that often come with illnesses, and make us feel more comfortable?

 When others get sick, we may need to share our over-the-counter medications when necessary.
-If I was aware of a baby or toddler suffering I would hope I had appropriate items their mother could use.
+If I were aware of a baby or toddler suffering, I would hope I had appropriate items that their mother could use.

-What if an older couple in your neighborhood got diarrhea because of food poisoning?
-Now, picture all the stores and pharmacies closed for days, or weeks.
+What if an older couple in your neighborhood got diarrhea because of food poisoning or the flu?
+Now, imagine all the stores and pharmacies being closed for days or even weeks.
 They could get dehydrated very quickly.
 This is why I’m writing this post today.
 Let’s be prepared.

-Check out your local stores, dollar discount-type stores, or box stores for the cheapest prices available, and yet have an expiration date that will work for you.
-Sometimes we just need a little nudge to remind us to stock up on those products we may need in the near future.
+Check out your local stores, dollar discount-type stores, or box stores for the cheapest prices available, and ensure they have an expiration date that works for you.
+Sometimes we need a little nudge to remind us to stock up on those products we may need now or very soon.

 We can sleep at night knowing we don’t have to run to the store at midnight to purchase one or more of these items for ourselves or a neighbor.